Bronson (film): Critical response

 Upon release, Bronson received positive reviews, with many praising Hardy's performance, the film's writing and direction, as well as the humour and the action sequences, though it was criticised for its violence.
-Rotten Tomatoes, a review aggregator, gives the film an approval rating of 75% based on reviews from 79 critics, with an average rating of 6.5 out of 10 with the consensus "Undeniably gripping, Bronson forces the viewer to make some hard decisions about where the line between art and exploitation lies."
+Rotten Tomatoes, a review aggregator, gives the film an approval rating of 75% based on reviews from 80 critics, with an average rating of 6.8/10 with the consensus "Undeniably gripping, Bronson forces the viewer to make some hard decisions about where the line between art and exploitation lies."
 Metacritic gives the film a "generally favourable" average score of 71 out of 100 based on 22 reviews.

 Roger Ebert gave the film three stars out of four and praised the decision not to attempt to rationalise and explain Bronson's behaviour, stating in his review:

 "I suppose, after all, Nicolas Winding Refn, the director and co-writer of Bronson, was wise to leave out any sort of an explanation.
 Can you imagine how you'd cringe if the film ended in a flashback of little Mickey undergoing childhood trauma?
 There is some human behavior beyond our ability to comprehend.
 I was reading a theory the other day that a few people just happen to be pure evil.
 I'm afraid I believe it.
 They lack any conscience, any sense of pity or empathy for their victims.
 But Bronson is his own victim.
 How do you figure that?"

 Bronson was not initially allowed to view the film, but had said that if his mother liked it, he was sure he would as well.
 According to Refn's DVD audio commentary, his mother said she loved it.
 On 15 November 2011, he was granted permission to view it.
 Describing it as "theatrical, creative, and brilliant", Bronson heaped praise upon Hardy, but disagreed on the implied distance between himself and his father, and the portrayal of Paul Edmunds, a former prisoner and nightclub owner (portrayed in the film by Matt King as Paul Daniels) as "a bit of a ponce".

 Bronson challenged his own family's reaction to the portrayal of his Uncle Jack, stating that he "loved" it, as would Jack himself.
 Bronson's trust in Hardy's acting grew such that once he had seen the film, he said, "If I were to die in jail then at least I live on through Britain's No 1 actor".
 Bronson was originally displeased with the choice of Hardy as the star, but during their first meeting in person, Hardy assured him that he would "fix it".

 Bronson is often cited as having many stylistic and thematic similarities to Stanley Kubrick's A Clockwork Orange, including homages to many specific scenes in the latter film.
 While not a direct remake or sequel, Bronson borrows visual and narrative elements from Kubrick's film, particularly in its presentation of violence and its exploration of a protagonist grappling with societal control and individual expression.